-In this unit you will work with an individual supervisor in a specific discipline, who guides you throughout the session.
-You are expected to meet regularly with your supervisor between Week 1 and 13.
+In this unit you will work with an individual supervisor in a specific discipline, who will guide you throughout the project.
+You are expected to meet regularly with your supervisor between Weeks 1 and 13.
 Students are required to schedule their consultation time individually via email.

-You will meet the course convenor and fellow students in the set weeks.
+You will meet the course convenor and fellow students in the set weeks via Zoom.
 Students are expected to: